New York To Host 2026 World Cup Final - UrduPoint

 The New York bid held off a strong challenge from Dallas to secure the July 19 game, the culmination of the expanded 48-team tournament being co-hosted by the USA, Canada and Mexico.

-Atlanta and Dallas will host the semi-finals while the third-place game will take place in Miami.
+Atlanta and Dallas will host the semi-finals while the third-place game will be played in Miami.

+The quarter-final games will take place in Los Angeles, Kansas City, Miami and Boston.

 A total of 16 cities across the three countries will host games with the bulk of the matches being held in the USA.